 Search by name!

 The first option is real easy.
-On the homepage of the site you will be presented with simple search box.
+On the site’s homepage, there is a simple search box to fill in.

-The following screen will then present to you a list of possible records containing your ancestors.
+The following screen will then show you a list of possible records that include your ancestors.
 If you do not find what you are looking for you may want to try alternate spellings of their name.

 When you first search for your ancestor by this method you may be confronted with many records, thousands even.
-So for that reason you may want to select the war that you are interested in.
-This will limit the amount of records.
+So for that reason, it is a good idea to select the war that interests you.
+This will limit the number of records.

-To further cut down the number of records that you have to deal with you may then want to select which State that interests you.
+To further cut down the number of records that you have to deal with you may have to select which State.

 From here you can then sift through the records until you find what you are looking for.
 Yes sometimes this process will take some time, but believe me when you do find your ancestor’s record you will feel the rush.